str1ngth3ory/Bi--and-Tri--direction-A-search/README.md

 We will be using an undirected network representing a map of Romania (and an optional Atlanta graph used for the Race!).

-**Frequently Asked Questions Along with Issues and Solutions** Also, as an extra note, there are a few things that are among our most common questions:
+**Frequently Asked Questions Along with Issues and Solutions**<br />
+Also, as an extra note, there are some things that are among our most common questions:

 * Remember that if start and goal are the same, you should return [].
 This keeps your results consistent with ours and avoids some headache.
 	 * Make sure you break ties using FIFO in your priority queue implementation.